kannans89/RustRepo/05_DataTypes/05_DataTypes.md

 #### Number Separator

 For easy readability of large numbers we can use a visual  separator `_` underscore to separate digits.That is 50,000 can be written as 50_000 .
-This can be understood throught an exmaple.
+This is shown in the below example.

 ```rust
   fn main() {